STPHxBioinformatics/ndp/README.md

 1) Before starting the pipeline, ensure that you completed the [setup](##Setup)!

-2) First, create a new input and output directory for the run:
+2) First, create a new input and output directory for the run (parent directory: /PATH/TO/ndp).

 ```
-cd PATH/TO/demultiplexing_pipline
+cd PATH/TO/ndp
 mkdir INPUT_FOLDER
 mkdir OUTPUT_FOLDER
 ```
-3) In the same directory, modify the nextflow script (.nf) by adjusting the working directory, input directory and output directory.
+3) In the same directory, modify the nextflow script (ndp.nf) by adjusting the working directory, input directory and output directory.

 4) Drop the fastq files into the input directory and execute the pipeline using:

 ```
-nextflow run nextflow_ndp.nf
+nextflow run ndp.nf
 ```

 ## Support